aliasmeum/RFVplotter-DrawingRobot/README.md

 # RFVplotter-DrawingRobot
+# 26.10.2022
+# Warning!
+I have found some inconsistency between the code and the wiring-diagrams, something is not up to date and I am looking into it.
+I will update as soon as I have gone through all the files.

 Design files are up to date 17.10.2022 and can be found here.
 Build description will be made available on www.robertfriberg.no